cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

 The most basic object is a vector.
 - Vector can only contain objects of the same class;
-- The expection are the *lists*, which are represented by a vector but can contain object of different classes.
+- The exception are the *lists*, which are represented by a vector but can contain object of different classes.

 Empty vectors can be created with  the `vector()` function.